 Current Stomach Cancer Treatments for the Elderly

-Biotherapy and immunotherapy are forms of therapy that use a person's immune system to help fight cancer.
-The therapy either helps to strengthen the immune system or uses man-made immune system proteins to help fight cancerous cells.
-This form of therapy is usually used with other stomach cancer treatments for the elderly.
-Currently there isn't statistical data that supports whether or not biotherapy and immunotherapy assist in fighting stomach cancer.
+Immunotherapy is a form of therapy that uses a person's immune system to help fight cancer.
+The therapy either helps to generally strengthen and boost the immune system or uses man-made immune system proteins to help fight specific cancer cells.
+This form of therapy is typically used in combination with other stomach cancer treatments for the elderly.

 For More Information

-- The American Cancer Society site lets viewers find information about cancer by type, or search for resources as a patient, family member, or friend trying to understand the disease.
+- The American Cancer Society site lets you find information about cancer by type or search for resources as a patient, family member, or friend trying to understand the disease.

 - For more information on specific treatments, turn to the Cancer Treatment Centers of America.